shift7-ch/katta-docs/docs/architecture/vault-creation.md

 `katta-create-bucket` role and hands the resulting temporary credentials to Katta Server, which creates the bucket and uploads the vault template on the user's behalf; server-side calls are not subject to browser CORS restrictions.

-The **Desktop Client** is not a browser and is not bound by CORS, so it does not involve Katta Server: it assumes the `katta-create-bucket` role and creates the bucket itself.
+**Katta Desktop** is not a browser and is not bound by CORS, so it does not involve Katta Server: it assumes the `katta-create-bucket` role and creates the bucket itself.
 See [Tokens](tokens.md#scoped-tokens-for-s3-storage-access) for the full flow.
 :::